KelsiF/randomaizer/README.md

-# randomaizer
+# Randomaizer
-simple randomaizer on python
+Simple randomaizer on python